leopangchan/PERILS/README.md

 Github and JIRA have become the most important sources for software engineering researches.
 However, there are potential perils of mining data from them.
 We defined a set of perils in order to help people measure the validity of the data.

 ### Get Started
-The project requires two local storages.
-One for a local branch for each Apache project's Git repo.
-One for a local folder that output the csv file.
-Please configure these two urls in config.py before run the project.
+The project requires one for a local branch for each Apache project's Git repo.
+Please customizes it in config.py before use.

 ### Technologies Used
 1. GitPython API - https://github.com/gitpython-developers/GitPython